Private equity in UK (England and Wales): market and regulatory overview

 Debts owed to preferential creditors (including wages owed for the four months immediately before the liquidation or occupational pension contributions).

 Any creditor holding a floating charge.

-A portfolio company's management are typically incentivised to maximise returns on a successful exit by providing them with an equity share in the company.
+A portfolio company's management are typically incentivised to maximise returns on a successful exit by providing them with an equity share in the company (and therefore aligning, to the extent possible, the interests of management with those of the private equity (PE) fund).
 Common forms are:

 Reliefs and incentives depend on the structure of the transaction but the following are generally available.

 Entrepreneurs' relief (ER)

 ER gives managers an allowance of GB£10 million of capital gains on qualifying business disposals on which tax is charged at 10%.
 Gains in excess of the threshold are charged at the normal capital gains tax rates (currently 18% and 28%).

 ER is available on a disposal of shares by a manager, provided that throughout a period of one year ending on the date of disposal the: